 Hidden amongst clothes

 One place to hide jewelry is amongst your clothes.
 Necklaces, bracelets and anklets can be draped over hangers under shirts.
 You can put earrings and pendants in small bags, and clip or tie the bags to hangers.
-Make sure the jewelry is hidden from sight as someone rifles through your clothing.
-Put it on the far side of the hanger from someone going through the clothes – against the wall.
+Make sure the jewelry is hidden from sight if someone rifles through your clothing.
+Put it on the back of the hanger, toward the wall of your closet.

 Don’t store items in clothing pockets – they tend to jut out and look obvious.